marc2332/bliss/doc/docs/beacon_settings.md

     - scan saving path, file template...

-!!! note
+!!! danger "Direct access to the Redis database"
-    To directly access the Redis database:
+    `redis-cli` is a command-line tool to directly access to the Redis database.

     `redis-cli -s /tmp/redis.sock -n 0`